HPPeterSteve/Komodo-Secure/README.md

 # Solo_secure

-Cli tool created and writted in Rust
+Cli tool created and written in Rust

 ## Download